-In New Zealand construction workplaces, you may work with people from many different cultures.
+On New Zealand dairy farms you may work with people from many different cultures.
 It will help if you understand some of the differences between New Zealanders and people from other countries.

 Management and work style preferences

 People from different countries often prefer to be managed in different ways.
 Some like to be told exactly what do, others do not.